Eliza Dushku And Peter Palandjian Welcome Second Child - Up News Info

 The actor mentioned her firstborn in her birth announcement post, writing, “These boys give life new horizons.
 Bourne & Bodie: #Boston brothers.”

-Eliza revealed she was expecting back in February, sharing a photo of her baby bump and Bourne wearing a big brother t-shirt.
+Eliza revealed that she was expecting back in February, sharing a photo of her baby bump and Bourne wearing a big brother T-shirt.

-While Eliza hasn’t shared any photos of the Boston brothers together just yet, I’m sure there’s many adventures to come!
+While Eliza hasn’t shared any photos of the Boston brothers together just yet, I’m sure there are many adventures to come!

 BuzzFeed Daily